-(v) to oversee the effectiveness of the internal control systems, and to discuss with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit, all without jeopardising their independence.
-For such purposes, where the case may be, they may submit recommendations or proposals to the Board of Directors, together with the corresponding follow-up periods; (vi) to oversee the effectiveness of the internal auditing, and in particular that the internal audit unit endeavours to ensure the correct functioning of the reporting and internal control systems, verifying their suitability and integrity; to ensure the independence and effectiveness of the internal audit function, proposing the selection, appointment, re-election and cessation of the person responsible for it; to propose the budget for this service; to approve its approach and its work plans, ensuring its work is mainly geared to the Company's significant risks; to receive periodical reporting on its activity and to verify that the senior management is taking into account the conclusions and recommendations in its reports; and to conduct an annual assessment of the functioning of the internal audit unit and the performance of its duties by the person responsible, for which purpose it will gather any opinions the executive management may have, and this assessment must include an evaluation of the degree of compliance with the objectives and criteria established for setting the variable components of its remuneration, the Committee also being involved in determining such components.
+- (v) to oversee the effectiveness of the internal control systems, ensuring that internal control policies and systems are effectively applied, and to discuss with auditors of accounts any significant weaknesses in the internal control system identified during the course of the audit, all without jeopardising their independence.
+For such purposes, where the case may be, they may submit recommendations or proposals to the Board of Directors, together with the corresponding follow-up periods; - to oversee the effectiveness of the internal audit functioning, which must ensure (vi) and in particular that the internal audit unit endeavours to ensure the correct functioning operation of the reporting and internal control systems, verifying their suitability and integrity; to ensure the independence and effectiveness of the internal audit such function, proposing the selection, appointment, re-election and cessation of the person responsible for it; to propose the budget for this service; to propose to the Board the guidelines and annual work plan of the internal audit departmentapprove its approach and its work plans, ensuring that its activities are mainly focused on relevant risks (including reputational risks) work is mainly geared to the Company's significant risks; to receive periodical reporting on its activity and to verify that the senior management is taking into account the conclusions and recommendations in its reports; and to conduct an annual assessment of the functioning of the internal audit unit and the performance of its duties by the person responsible, for which purpose it will gather any opinions the executive management may have, and this assessment must include an evaluation of the degree of compliance with the objectives and criteria established for setting the variable components of its remuneration, the Committee also being involved in determining such components.

-The person responsible for the unit in charge of the internal audit function will submit its annual work plan to the Committee, inform of any incidents arising on carrying it out and submit a report on its activity at the end of each financial year.
+The person responsible for the unit in charge of the internal audit function will submit its annual work plan to the Committee, report on its implementation, including inform of any incidents and limitations on the scope of such implementation, arising on carrying it out, the results and the follow-up of its recommendations,-and will further submit a report on its activities to such Committeey at the end of each financial year.